Rabios/Lancelot/README.txt

 Example...

-1. When they ask for game name, Input it
+1. When launcher asks for game name, Input it
-2. When they ask for genres, Input each one and add ", " Example: "Action, Shooter, Puzzle" (Without quotes)
+2. When launcher asks ask for genres, Input each one and add ", " Example: "Action, Shooter, Puzzle" (Without quotes)
 3. Locate files and select it
 4. Done!